Netcash-ZA/PayNow-ZenCart/README.md

 1. Log into your Netcash Pay Now Gateway Server configuration page: https://merchant.netcash.co.za/SiteLogin.aspx
-2. Type in your Sage Pay Username, Password, and PIN
+2. Type in your Netcash Username, Password, and PIN
 2. Click on Account Profile
-3. Click Sage Connect
+3. Click NetConnector
 4. Click on Pay Now
 5. Click "Active:"
 6. Type in your Email address